Materials-Consortia/OPTIMADE/optimade.rst

   However, quantities that uses counting units, e.g., the mole, or quantities that use dimensionless units, e.g., the radian MUST NOT set the field to :val:`dimensionless`.
 - If the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.
 - If the field does not take the value :val:`dimensionless` or :val:`inapplicable`, it MUST be set to a single unit symbol or a Compound Unit Expressions from a set of unit symbols using the format described in `Compound Unit Expressions`_.
-- All unit symbols used in :field:`x-optimade-unit` fields at any level in a Property Definition MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition, or in the :field:`unit_definitions` field in the Entry info endpoint (the latter only applies to Property Definitions that are embedded in such a response).
+- All unit symbols used in :field:`x-optimade-unit` fields at any level in a Property Definition MUST be defined in the :field:`units` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition, or in the :field:`units` field in the Entry info endpoint (the latter is only possible for Property Definitions embedded in such a response).
-- The :field:`unit-definitions` MUST be a list of dictionaries using the format for OPTIMADE Physical Unit Definitions described in `Physical Unit Definitions`_.
+- The :field:`units` MUST be a list of dictionaries using the format for OPTIMADE Physical Unit Definitions described in `Physical Unit Definitions`_.

 A standard set of symbols for units, constants and prefixes for OPTIMADE is taken from version 3.15 of the (separately versioned) unit database ``definitions.units`` included with the `source distribution <http://ftp.gnu.org/gnu/units/>`__ of `GNU Units <https://www.gnu.org/software/units/>`__ version 2.22.
 If the unit is available in this database, or if it can be expressed as a Compound Unit Expression using these units (with or without prefixes, see below), the value of :field:`x-optimade-unit` SHOULD use the (compound) string symbol and the corresponding definitions of the (prefixed) symbols used SHOULD be given in the field :field:`standard`.